José Antonio Jiménez Salas: Life and career

 In 1982, he joined the Spanish Royal Academy of Sciences with an acceptance speech entitled "Spanish scientific contributions to Geotechnics".
+In the same year, Jiménez Salas founded the International Course on Soil Mechanics and Foundation Engineering at the Centro de Estudios y Experimentación de Obras Públicas, which was mainly aimed at educating postgraduate students from Latin America.
+The course has subsequently developed into a Master's Degree in Soil Mechanics and Geotechnical Engineering.
 He received the Grand Cross of the Order of Civil Merit in 1974, and the Medal of Honour for the Promotion of Invention (Medalla de Honor al Fomento de la Invención) from the Spanish Government in 1994.
 He died in Madrid in November 2000.
 A plaza in the Valdebebas neighbourhood of Madrid was subsequently named for him.
 His son, Javier Jiménez Sendín, is a professor of engineering and a notable researcher in the field of fluid mechanics and turbulence.